OpenPhysProject/OpenPhys/docs/newDeveloperDocs/01_Copy_Project_Using_Git.md

 #### git, github, and SourceTree
 *Git* is a source code management system.
 You install software that allows you to work with git code stores (repositories).
 A GUI for using your local git can be useful (we use SourceTree).
-Github is a cloud service for git repositories, often used to share opensource projects.
-When using git you have a local copy of the entire project on your machine (clone), and as you make changes you copy (push) them to the online repository.
+*Github* is a cloud service for git repositories, used to share open source projects.
+When using git you have a local copy (a clone) of the entire project on your machine, and as you make changes you copy (push) them to the online repository.
 When others make changes to the online repository, you copy them to yours (pull).
 You also clone a repository when you want to make a different site based off of it (fork).